harshxmishra/question-paper-generator-using-gemini/README.md

 # Question Paper Generator Using Gemini

-Welcome to the **Question Paper Generator Using Gemini**!
+Welcome to the Question Paper Generator Using Gemini!
 This project uses cutting-edge AI technology to create question papers based on user-defined parameters such as difficulty level, topic categories, and more.
 It's designed to assist educators in streamlining the process of preparing question papers tailored to specific requirements.

----

 ## Features